 Deutsche Bank AG (DB) Receives a Hold from Kepler Capital

 Kepler Capital analyst Tobias Lukesch maintained a Hold rating on Deutsche Bank AG (DB) yesterday and set a price target of EUR4.00.
-The company’s shares closed last Wednesday at $5.96, close to its 52-week low of $4.99.
+The company’s shares closed last Monday at $6.38.

-According to TipRanks.com, Lukesch is a 3-star analyst with an average return of 2.0% and a 51.5% success rate.
+According to TipRanks.com, Lukesch is a 2-star analyst with an average return of 0.0% and a 50.0% success rate.
 Lukesch covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Helgeland Sparebank, and Sparebanken Vest.

-The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Deutsche Bank AG with a $5.73 average price target.
+Currently, the analyst consensus on Deutsche Bank AG is a Moderate Sell with an average price target of $5.86, implying a -7.6% downside from current levels.
+In a report issued on March 31, Goldman Sachs also maintained a Hold rating on the stock with a EUR6.80 price target.

 See today’s analyst top recommended stocks >>